japinol7/the-codemaster/README.md

 	    > Wolf-men.
 	    > Male vampires.
 	    > Female vampires.
 	    > Demons.
-Beware, they have wepons.
+Beware, they have weapons.
 	    > Terminator Eyes.
-Beware, they have wepons.
+Beware, they have weapons.

 ## Keyboard keys